Letter: Ivy is threatening native plants

 Gravel in the landscape should be limited and discouraged.
 Its utility in preventing weeds is unsustainable.
 Gravel will eventually capture soil in which weeds will soon return.
 Not all gravel is esthetic or even safe.
 Ever walk barefoot in your yard?
 Mined basalt is for roadways, not gardens.
 Would you put broken glass in your garden?
 All rocks and gravel come from surface or open pit mines which injures other landscapes to adorn our yards.
 But once we tire of gravel our soil is stuck with it as the heavier stone sinks into the soil.
 You will never be able to grow carrots where you put gravel atop.
 At least river rock is sometimes sourced from historic dredge mining tails that clog some floodplains (though tailings should not have been created in the first place).

 Lastly, if you do not like Puncturevine or Goatheads (Tribulus spp) popping your bike tires, then put away the herbicide.
 An exploiter of dry soil, Goatheads can only complete with other more benign plants. if you remove all other plants.
-Leave a few inches of stuble to discourage then. better yet plant a native ground cover.
+Leave a few inches of stubble to discourage then.
+Better yet plant a native ground cover.

 It is easy to criticize land use practices with which we disagree, and which obviously threaten the condition of our remaining wild lands, especially those that come before our elected leaders, giving us all a chance to weigh in.